Have a Very Merry Christmas in Brussels

 Over 250 stalls, packed into the city’s squares, selling chocolates, baked goods, mulled wine, and Christmas decorations; Brussels is truly an enchanting place during the Christmas season.
-The locals celebrate Noel with much pomp and festivity and their own traditions.
-It is an absolute treat to go out and purchase things for gift-giving.
+The locals celebrate Noel with much pomp and festivity and with their own traditions.
 It’s worth going on a shopping tour just to see Brussels lights up with lavish decorations which help create a magical atmosphere.

 Christmas time sees markets spring up in Brussel’s many squares and parks.
-You’ll find a variety of different Christmas crafts and delicatessen and locals flocking to enjoy the spirit.
-You can find many Christmas gifts, from readymade gift baskets to handmade trinkets and typical Belgian souvenirs.
+You’ll find a variety of different Christmas crafts and delicatessen and locals flocking to enjoy the spirit, also many Christmas gifts, from readymade gift baskets to handmade trinkets and typical Belgian souvenirs are for sale.